Install iTunes Without Quicktime And Bonjour

 Apple's iTunes software will only install and run if additional Apple products are installed on the computer system as well.
-This includes Apple Quicktime and Bonjour.
-A user installing iTunes will notice that the installer will also install Quicktime and Bonjour on the host system with no obvious option to opt out of their installation.
+These programs include

 The iTunes customer installer is only available for the Microsoft Windows operating system.
 It comes as a msi file that allows a silent installation with the switches /qb /norestart.

 Please note that you can remove some of the components that are included with iTunes.
 Apple suggests not to remove any of those on the official support site though, as it may impact functionality.

 Don't uninstall these components in a different order, or only uninstall some of them.
 Doing so might have unintended effects.
 After you uninstall a component, you might be prompted to restart your computer.
 Wait to restart your computer until you're finished removing all of the components.

 If bonjour isn’t needed to run itunes and/or quicktime, why is it on my pc?